-Fiscal Year s Ended March 31,
+Fiscal Years Ended March 31 ch 31,

 2015 2014

-Salaries and benefits \$ 88 39 \$ 902
+Salaries and benefits \$ 889 \$ 902

-Stock-based compensation 84 453
+Stock-based compensation 849 453

 UHN research under SRCA - 160

-Consulting services 10 9 53
+Consulting services 109 53

-Technology licenses and royalties 21 484
+Technology licenses and royalties 217 484

 Project-related third-party research and supplies:

-AV-101 5 51 51
+AV-101 51 51

 All other including CardioSafe and LiverSafe 54 145

-05 196
+105 196

-Rent 22 20 185
+Rent 220 185

-Depreciation 2 14 44
+Depreciation 44 44

 All other - 4

-Total Research and Development Expense \$ 2,43 33 \$ 2,481
+Total Research and Development Expense \$ 2,433 \$ 2,481

 To conserve cash resources, during fiscal 2015 and 2014, Ralph Snodgrass, PhD, our Chief Scientific Officer (CSO), accepted a voluntary cash pay reduction to substantially less than his contractual pay rate.
 For fiscal 2015, the CSO's actual cash pay represented approximately 52% of his contractual pay rate.
 In fiscal 2014, the CSO voluntarily agreed to accept a cash pay rate of approximately 82% of his contractual rate, not all of which amount was paid.
 In fiscal 2015, we have accrued the difference between the CSO's contractual pay rate and his actual cash pay, \$147,700, for future payment.
-In fiscal 2014, we accrued the difference between the CSO's contractual pay rate and his actual cash pay, \$147,700, for future CSO during August 2015, a majority of such accrued amounts for both fiscal 2014 and fiscal 2015 remains unpaid.
+In fiscal 2014, we accrued the difference between the CSO's reduced pay rate and his actual cash pay, \$100,400, for future payment.
+Aside from a minimal partial repayment received by the CSO during August 2015, a majority of such accrued amounts for both fiscal 2014 and fiscal 2015 remains unpaid.
 Pay rates for other scientific personnel remained constant between years.
 One member of our scientific staff voluntarily resigned at the end of September 2014 and another member has voluntarily reduced her work hours and pay since September 2014.

 In January 2015, we granted five-year fully exercisable warrants to purchase an aggregate of 115,000 restricted shares of our common stock at an exercise price of \$8.00 per share to our CSO and other scientific consultants and service providers, recognizing approximately \$528,000 in stock-based compensation expense.
 Stock based compensation expense for fiscal 2015 and fiscal 2014 also reflects approximately \$176,000 and \$297,000, respectively, related to the ratable four-year amortization of option grants made to scientific staff and consultants in October 2013 and March 2014 and earlier.
 The ratable amortization of stock compensation expense related to certain options granted in October 2012 with a two-year vesting period ceased when the options became fully vested in October 2014.
-An additional component of stock compensation expense is the amortization attributable to grants of warrants made to our CSO in March 2014 and March 2013, amounting to \$145,000 in fiscal 2015 and \$156,000 in fiscal 2014.
+An additional component of stock compensation expense is the amortization attributable to grants of warrants made to our CSO in March 2014 and March 2013, amounting to \$145,000 in fiscal 2014.
 The warrants are being amortized over a two-year vesting period, but are subject to certain vesting acceleration events.
 No further expense will be recognized with respect to the warrants granted in March 2013.